Skip to Main Content

 • EOS to see how the spine aligns when your child is in an upright position

 • Urology exam.
-If your child is diagnosed with tethered spinal cord, the neurosurgeon may recommend a consultation with an urologist to evaluate bladder function.
+If your child is diagnosed with a tethered spinal cord, the neurosurgeon may recommend seeing a urologist.
+The urologist will evaluate your child’s bladder function.

 Treatments